 Speaking of art, why not give the kid in your life a season pass to a favorite museum, so they can visit and soak up some culture whenever the mood strikes?

 Hands-on activities, pretend play props, and crafting materials are among the goods young kids will receive from this monthly STEAM subscription.
 It’s an invitation to play in a box.
+Previous activities have included learning all about rainbows (with a stained glass craft and rainbow tote bag dyeing project) and taking a trip to the farm (think: making a beaded vegetable garden and playing a matching game with a friend, plus creating four adorable animal finger puppets to live inside your barn).

 11. Concert Tickets

 For a teen who’s always tuned into Spotify, there’s no better gift than being able to check out a live performance of their favorite band with a friend.
+(Psst: Olivia Rodrigo’s GUTS World Tour will be stateside as early as February 2024.)

 16. Ice Skating Passes